 Brown Sugar Mustard-Glazed Smoked Ham

-Instead of roasting you ham in the oven, cook it in the smoker with a brown sugar mustard glaze.
-A little like a honey spiral cut ham, but oh so much better!
+Instead of roasting your ham in the oven, cook it in the smoker with a brown sugar mustard glaze.
+A little like a honey spiral cut ham, but oh so much better.

 In a small bowl combine the onion powder, garlic powder, thyme, rosemary, paprika, salt, pepper, 2 tablespoons of brown sugar, and 1 tablespoon of olive oil.
 Whisk until you have a smooth paste.
 Add more oil if needed.

 Rub the outside of the hame with the paste, leaving the ham at room temperature for 1 hour.